Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Optimal Control Theory

-where $\mathbb{W}(t)$ is the linearized evolution matrix that can be obtained numerically.
+where $\mathbb{W}(t)$ is the linearized evolution matrix.
 A polar decomposition $\mathbb{W}(t) = \mathbb{V}(t)\mathbb{R}(t)$ allows us to separate the effects of rotation, represented by the orthogonal matrix $\mathbb{R}(t)$, from those of stretching, characterized by the positive-definite matrix $\mathbb{V}(t)$.
 The eigenvalues $h_i(t)$ of $\mathbb{V}(t)$ (equal to singular values of $\mathbb{W}(t)$) quantify the magnitude of stretching along different directions in phase space and are used to compute the finite-time Lyapunov exponents (FTLEs), defined as

-The corresponding results are presented in Fig.~\ref{fig:5}.
-The presence of a positive maximal FTLE indicates that the optimal trajectory is unstable with respect to small perturbations on the time scales needed to reach the target.
-This instability limits the practical applicability of the pre-computed optimal control strategy, as minor deviations in initial conditions lead to significant trajectory divergence.
-Moreover, the resulting sensitivity makes it difficult to find suitable initial guess for parameters $\theta_0$ and $T$, that lead to a successful solution of the optimization problem and finding optimal trajectories that reach the target.
-Despite these challenges, computing optimal trajectories can still be practically valuable if the agent additionally employs heuristic strategies to remain near the optimal path~\cite{piro2022optimal}.
-A detailed discussion of such strategies lies beyond the scope of this work.
+The corresponding results are presented in Fig.~\ref{fig:3}.
+The presence of a positive maximal FTLE indicates that the optimal trajectories are unstable with respect to small perturbations on the time scales needed to reach the target.
+This instability limits the practical applicability of the pre-computed optimal control strategy, as minor deviations in initial conditions lead to significant divergence of trajectories.